Unveiling the secrets of absolute glide

 The dynamics of this project are such that it is taking off without being held back by the crisis and its difficulties.

-At the end of November 2021, we tested the first prototypes resulting from our studies and simulations in difficult weather conditions (see video above).
+At the end of November 2021, we tested the first prototypes resulting from our studies and simulations in difficult weather conditions (see video above) before going on in 2022.

 On December 3, 2020, we experienced the official launch of #ZephirProject with 4 days of world premiere in the wind tunnel, first in Magny-Cours at ACE and then at IAT-CNAM in Saint-Cyr l’Ecole.